mmisw/mmiorr-docs/docs/gettingstarted.md

 * Change the Status of the ontology.

 * Change the Visibility of the ontology in the main browse page (either owner-only, or publicly visible).
-Note all ontologies, even owner-only, can still be viewed by anyone having the IRI.
+  Note that all ontologies, even owner-only, can still be viewed by anyone having the IRI.

-* Create a new version (if you or your group submitted the original ontology): Click the "Edit new version" button at the far left to start creating a new version of the ontology.
-This also allows editing the ontology's metadata.
+* Create a new version (if you or your group submitted the original ontology):
+  Click the "Edit new version" button to start creating a new version of the ontology.
+  For ontologies created with any of the integrated ORR tools (vocabulary editor or mapping editor), the corresponding interface will be displayed to create the new version.
+  For all others, you will have the option to either edit the metadata or upload a new file.

 **2-C. Search for term**